(Estimated reading time: 1 minute, 49 seconds)

 ADR for clinical negligence – the issue of mediation for medical accident claims seemed on the back burner for some delegates, but we felt developments were inevitable resulting from The Civil Justice Council’s imminent publication of their final report on ADR and clinical negligence.
 Mediation has since become increasingly utilised in clinical negligence cases and the upward trend we anticipate will continue.
 The Temple Legal Protection ATE insurance policy now includes a reduction in your client’s premium should the case settle at mediation.

-If you would like to discuss any of the topics above please call me on 01179 595495 or email firstname.lastname@example.org.
+If you would like to discuss any of the topics above please call on 01483 514808 or email firstname.lastname@example.org.